Your Board Members

 Dominique Charlebois - Representative for 19-25

-from Victor-Brodeur and Belmont Secondary School.
-She now studies Computer Science at UVic.
+She graduated from Victor-Brodeur and Belmont Secondary School.
+She now studies Computer Science at the University

 Marie-Gabrielle Béchard - Representative for 14-18